 Location and Access

-The Healy Project is located within the Goodpaster Mining District, which is part of the prolific Tintina Gold Province; host of significant deposits such as Donlin Creek, Fort Knox, Pogo, Coffee, Sheelite Dome and Dublin Gulch.
-The property straddles a regional contact between metamorphic basement rocks and Cretaceous igneous rocks, which is recognized as a regional control for gold mineralization.
-The project lies within the major north-east trending structural corridor of the Black Mountain Tectonic Zone.
-The Black Mountain Tectonic Zone is believed to be similar to other major north-east trending structures such as the Shaw Creek, Mt.
-Harper, Ketchumstuck and Sixtymile fault systems, all of which are associated with major mineral occurrences.
-Within the project area gold-in-soil geochemical anomalies are coincident with numerous north-east trending structures related to this major structural corridor.
-Gold mineralization is associated with quartz-sericite altered pyritic gneiss and schist units within the metamorphic basement rocks.
+The Healy Project is located within the Goodpaster Mining District, which is part of the Tintina Gold Province; host of significant deposits such as Donlin Creek, Fort Knox, Pogo, Coffee, Sheelite Dome and Dublin Gulch, and spans across central Alaska, southern Yukon Territory and into northern British Columbia.
+The property straddles a regional geologic boundary between metamorphic basement rocks and Cretaceous igneous rocks, which is spatial associated with many of the gold occurrences in the district, including the Pogo Gold Mine (Northern Star Resources) and the Tibbs Project (Tectonic Metal Inc.).
+The Project also lies within a major northeast trending structural corridor, the Black Mountain Tectonic Zone (BMTZ), which links the regional Tintina and Denali Fault Zones that bound the Yukon-Tanana Terran to the north and south, respectively.
+The BMTZ is like other major north-east trending structures in the Tintina such as the Shaw Creek, Mt.
+Harper, Ketchumstuck and Sixtymile fault systems, all of which are associated with major mineral systems and occurrences.

-The Healy Project was originally identified as a multi-catchment gold anomaly through Newmont’s proprietary bulk leach extractable gold (BLEG) stream sediment sampling techniques during a regional survey of eastern interior Alaska.
-The project was staked in 2012 and had seen only limited early stage exploration including ridge-and-spur and grid soil sampling, geologic mapping and prospecting, and four shallow Shaw back-pack drill holes all completed by Newmont.
-The targets generated from these exploration campaigns had yet to be tested by diamond or reverse circulation drilling prior to the optioning of the property by Kenorland Minerals Ltd. (formally Northway Resources Corp.) in 2018.
+The Healy Project was originally identified as a multi-catchment gold anomaly through Newmont’s proprietary bulk leach extractable gold (BLEG) stream sediment sampling technique during a regional survey of eastern interior Alaska.
+The Project was staked in 2012 followed by limited early-stage exploration including ridge-and-spur and wide-spaced grid soil sampling, geologic mapping and prospecting, and four shallow Shaw back-pack drill holes all completed by Newmont.
+The targets generated from these exploration campaigns remained untested by diamond or reverse circulation drilling prior to the optioning of the property by Kenorland Minerals Ltd. in 2018.